paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Question #204

-**Texto original:**
-An online retail company has more than 50 million active customers and receives more than 25,000 orders each day.
-The company collects purchase data for customers and stores this data in Amazon S3.
-Additional customer data is stored in Amazon RDS.
-The company wants to make all the data available to various teams so that the teams can perform analytics.
-The solution must provide the ability to manage fine-grained permissions for the data and must minimize operational overhead.

-**Tradução:**
 Uma empresa de varejo online possui mais de 50 milhões de clientes ativos e recebe mais de 25.000 pedidos por dia.
 A empresa coleta dados de compras de clientes e armazena esses dados no Amazon S3.
 Dados adicionais de clientes são armazenados no Amazon RDS.
 A empresa deseja tornar todos os dados disponíveis para várias equipes, permitindo que realizem análises.
 A solução deve fornecer a capacidade de gerenciar permissões detalhadas para os dados e minimizar a sobrecarga operacional.
 Qual solução atenderá a esses requisitos?